Top 5 Reasons For Female Hair Loss

 • Zinc: the mineral zinc is another essential nutrient for healthy hair.
 Zinc supports normal hair cell function and helps your body synthesize the proteins needed to maintain hair health, making it a key nutrient when it comes to hair loss.
 This mineral is especially important when it comes to hypothyroidism, since lower levels in thyroid disease are associated with increased hair loss.
 Food sources of zinc include oysters, pumpkin seeds, organic meats, free range eggs, nuts and shellfish.

-If you have more questions, or if you live near Oakville and are interested in a customized hair-health diet, lifestyle and supplement protocol you can book your first in-person visit here or visit my website for more information.
+If you have more questions, or if you’re interested in a customized hair-health diet, lifestyle and supplement protocol you can book your virtual visit here, or visit my website for more information.

 References: